OldGamesCracking/oldgamescracking.github.io/_games/colin_mcrae_rally_04.md

 ![Type 2]({{site.url}}/assets/colin_mcrae_rally_04/type_2.png)

 This one pops the value of EBP into EAX and then performs a _XCHG EBP, EAX_.
-We can get address via single-stepping until we land on a _RET_.
+We can get the address via single-stepping until we land on a _RET_.

 ### Type 3